Developer Guide - 2.3.1.1

 The above example initializes a Coordinate with eager loading in place.

-You may however turn it on or off after initialization.
+You may however turn it on or off for specific areas after initialization.

 You may also turn EagerLoading on/off for all available settings at once.